skrey/yellow-extensions/source/help/README.md

 ## How to use the help

 The help is available on your website as `http://website/help/`.
 The help gives you more information about how to create small web pages, blogs and wikis.
-The help is currently available in English and German.
-It's recommended to also install the [toc extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/toc).
+It's recommended to also install the [toc extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/toc) and [highlight extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/highlight).

 ## How to translate the help

 The help pages are inside your `content/9-help` folder.
-Translate only the title and content of a page.
-File names should be left unchanged.
-Let us know if you made a new translation.
+Translate the title and content of all page.
+The file names should be left unchanged.
+The help pages are currently available in English and German.
+Let us know, if you made a new translation and add it to this repository.

 ## Installation